 Law schools like to tell students they can do anything with a law degree, but can they?
 Many head to law school and think that it’s still a valuable education for all sorts of future career opportunities, but is it?
 Facing sky-high tuition and a tight job market, it’s never too early to think about the type of career you’re planning and whether a law degree really fits your career goals.
-We talk to law grads with diverse careers, who aren’t practicing law, about whether and how they use their legal training in their work.
-A lead admissions consultant shares school selection strategies that will help you answer these questions.
+One industry in which law graduates can often have an advantage is the security sector.
+For example, a security manager must have a thorough understanding of ways to ensure that their clients are not vulnerable to criminal activity.
+You can find more information about jobs in security services at edenprivatestaff.com.
+In this episode, we talk to law grads with diverse careers, who aren’t practicing law, about whether and how they use their legal training in their work.
+A lead admissions consultant also shares school selection strategies that will help you answer these questions.

 - Janice Johnston, Coordinating Producer, ABC NewsMagazines and Specials